Legal Agreement Templates

 - sciCORE in Basel, operated by the University of Basel

-- Core-IT in Lausanne, operated by SIB Swiss Institute of Bioinformatics
+- SENSA in Lausanne, operated by the University of Lausanne and SIB Swiss Institute of Bioinformatics

 - SIS in Zurich, operated by ETH Zurich